cgwalters/composefs-oci-experimental/README.md

 Side note: This follows a longstanding tradition of splitting up a digest into (first two bytes, remaining bytes) creating subdirectories for the first two bytes.
 It is used by composefs by default.

+### Runtime state

+Each cfs-oci directory owned by root defaults to having a corresponding `/run/composefs-oci/state/<device,inode>/` directory that holds e.g. locks.

 ## CLI sketch: OCI container images

 `cfs-oci --repo=/path/to/repo image list|pull|rm|mount`